Mein wunderbares West-Berlin (German title)

 Historic Advisor Karl-Heinz Steinle

-In theatres in Germany from 29 June 2017 (many screenings with Engl. subtitles) Click for theatres and dates
+German theatrical start on 29 June 2017 (many screenings with Engl. subtitles) Click for theatres and dates

 World premiere at Berlinale (Panorama), 11 Feb 2017